 Change Management: Types and How to Integrate

 As we have known, change has always been an integral part of everyone’s life for the greater good.
-One may embrace change, and while others might not find it easy to cope with it.
+Of course, one may embrace change, while others might not find it easy to cope.
 But we can be sure of one thing.
-Change is necessary for development and future advancements.
+Change is necessary for the development and future advancements.

 However, have you ever wondered what change management is and how it has helped organizations?